More Shoebox Play Tips: Teaching Core Vocabulary EAT!

 This photo shows a way to use a ravioli plastic and play food in a simple matching activity.
 The symbols are at varied levels, from cut out photos or TOBIs, (True Object Based Icons that show the object’s shape) to photos, and then symbols.

-Matching tasks can help determine symbol level.
+Matching tasks can help determine the symbol level.

 Students are likely to choose the most meaningful symbol for matching.